 - Fill in all of your personal information and write what has happened to you

 - You then need to wait to hear if the Magistrate has granted immediate protection.
 If not, it is still okay.
-Either way, they will then give you a piece of paper to take to SAPS
+Either way, they will hear your side of the story

 How do I know if the Protection Order against me is being breached by the Applicant?

-If you feel that the person who got a Protection order against you is in breach (breaking their own rules they want you to follow) then here is what to lookout for:
+If you feel that the person (the Applicant) who got a Protection Order against you is in breach of it (breaking their own rules they want you to follow) then here is what to look out for:

 If it is a physical protection order:

-It means that you have caused severe physical damage to a person whereby they have landed in hospital (beaten up, bleeding, broken bones) or have suffered severe bodily harm (bruises, scratches etc)
+It means that you have caused physical damage to a person (severe or not) whereby they have landed in hospital (beaten up, bleeding, broken bones) or have suffered severe bodily harm (bruises, scratches etc)

 Ways to apply for the removal or amendment of a Protection Order:

-- If the applicant claims you have recently abused them, you can provide evidence and an alibi as to where you were (you would need to have at least 3 – 4 occasions to present to the magistrate showing him/her that the applicant is in breach of their own rules that they asked the magistrate to put into place
+- If the Applicant claims you have recently abused them, you can provide evidence and an alibi as to where you were (you would need to have at least 3 – 4 occasions to present to the magistrate showing him/her that the Applicant is in breach of their own rules)

 - Take pictures if needed